voduchuy/pacmensl/README.md

 # PECMEAL

-PeCmeAL (pek-me-al) : Parallel extensible Chemical master equation Analysis Library.
+PeCmeAL (pek-meal) : Parallel extensible Chemical master equation Analysis Library.

-/bf Prerequisites
+## Prerequisites

+Pecmeal requires the following libraries to be installed on your system:

-1) Armadillo
+* Armadillo
-2) Parmetis
+* Parmetis
-3) Zoltan
+* Zoltan
-4) PETSc
+* PETSc
-5) Sundials
+* Sundials

+In addition, PETSc and Sundials must be built with double-precision scalar types.
+Sundials must be enabled with PETSc support.

+## Semi-automatic installation of the prerequisites

+We have interactive Python scripts to download, configure, build and install the required libraries above.
+In order to download and install third-party libraries with our scripts, follow these steps:

+l.
+Create three separate directories for storing downloaded source files (e.g. 'src'), for writing configuration and build files (e.g. 'build'), and for installation (e.g. 'install').
+l. cd to the 'ext' directory within Pecmeal's folder.
+l.
+Type 'python get_ext_libraries.py' if you want to download and install all of the libraries.
+Otherwise, type 'python ext_<library>.py' to install the individual libraries.
+Replace 'python' with your preferred python binary.
+l.
+After installation, make sure to add the paths to the installed headers and library files to your environment variables.